cockroachdb/cockroach-cloud-sdk-go/docs/SCIMApi.md

 > ScimGroup GetGroup(ctx, id).Attributes(attributes).ExcludedAttributes(excludedAttributes).Execute()

-Get a group based on ID
+Get a group by ID

 Can be used by the following roles assigned at the organization scope:
 - ORG_ADMIN